 Additional optional sessions will cover topics such as:

 - Multidimensional Scaling and Principal Components Analysis

 - Classification and Regression Trees and Random Forests

 - Multiple Correspondence Analysis

 - Simulating data for power and Type I error simulations

-- Corpus statistics and concordance comparison
+- Corpus statistics and co-occurrence comparisons

 The workshop will combine theory sessions with hands-on analysis examples.
 There will be opportunities for students to present their own work and receive feedback from our expert team.
 We have planned social activities to also make this an opportunity for networking for all participants.
 Additional review materials will be available online after the course, including video recordings of each session.